School Plan for Student Achievement

 This ongoing involvement of the SSC in the review of the SPSA is a critical element of the annual planning cycle and should be reflected in meeting agendas and minutes.
 Documentation of SSC development, revision, monitoring, and evaluation of the SPSA must be maintained at each school in the SSC Notebook.
 All documentation must be maintained for seven years, plus the current school year.

-The Single Plan for Student Achievement (SPSA) is a plan of actions to raise the academic performance of all students.
+The School Plan for Student Achievement (SPSA) is a plan of actions to raise the academic performance of all students.

 The key features of this year’s SPSA can be organized under the general headings of the Livermore High School LIFE acronym.
 The visual representation of our Student Learner Outcomes is posted in our classrooms, integrated into our standards-based curriculum and the over-arching focus of our mission and our expectations for our students.